adam-p/yesterday-i-learned/random.md

 1. At the height of fidget spinner madness, ["fidget spinner porn" got to top 10](http://www.menshealth.com/sex-women/fidget-spinner-porn-pornhub) among pornhub searches.
 1. To have deaths on your hands is the same as to have blood on your hands, i.e. to be responsible for the deaths.
 1. Samsung reports preventing OLED burn-in by ["avoid keeping a static picture on ... for more than two hours at a time"](http://www.samsung.com/ca/support/skp/faq/441670).
-1. [Why would you pay for a phone made by Google?
-"You paid for a phone so Google can sell you to advertisers."](https://www.forbes.com/sites/ianmorris/2017/02/10/how-google-blew-it-with-the-pixel-and-pixel-xl/#3a1ca730f3f6) This is not the case for Apple.
 1. E162 [Betanin](https://en.wikipedia.org/wiki/Betanin) aka Beetroot red is the name of the red food dye.
 Betanin degrades when subjected to light, heat, and oxygen.
 1. Midlife is when you are between the age of 40 and 55.
 Midwife is when you deal with someone else's pregnancy.
 1. Eggs can increase cardiovascular risk, not largely because of the cholesterol content, but largely because eggs contain a lot of lecithin, which is converted to ["TMAO"](https://en.wikipedia.org/wiki/Trimethylamine_N-oxide) by gut bacteria, which, in turn, alters cholesterol metabolism, increasing cholesterol deposition along blood vessel walls.
 Counter this with vegetarian food, which changes the gut flora composition slightly.